 Smart contract validation

-ChainLink uses smart contract-based validation service that rewards oracles for submitting evidence of deviating responses (by default, oracles digitally sign their responses and therefore generate non-repudiable evidence of their answers but they do not sign their failures to respond).
+ChainLink uses smart contract-based validation service that rewards oracles for submitting evidence of deviating responses (by default, oracles digitally sign their responses and therefore, generate immutable evidence of their answers, but they do not sign their failures).

 For purposes of enhancing trust in the system, the system will have a reputation system that records and publishes user ratings of oracle providers and nodes and hence users can evaluate oracle performance.
 The reputation system will employ factors beyond user data history such as the user's familiarity with oracle's brands, operating entities and architectures.
 The ratings will also be provided to other smart contracts for reference purposes.
 The reputation system will record data such as total number of assigned requests, completed requests, number of accepted requests, average time to respond, amount of penalty payments, etc.